 Barry Carpenter is the UK’s first Professor in Mental Health in Education, a Chair created for him at Oxford Brookes University.
 He is Honorary Professor at universities in the UK, Ireland, Germany and Australia.
 He has been a Fellow of the University of Oxford.
 In July 2020 he was awarded the Distinguished Fellowship of the Chartered College of Teaching , for his leadership of the Education field during the pandemic.

 He has been awarded an OBE and CBE by the Queen for services to children with Special Needs.
 In 2017 he was entered into “Who’s Who” in acknowledgement of his national and international contribution to the field of Special Education.

-In a career spanning more than 30 years, Barry has held the leadership positions of Headteacher, Principal, Academic Director, Chief Executive, Inspector of Schools and Director of the Centre for Special Education at Westminster College, Oxford.
+In a career spanning more than 40 years, Barry has held the leadership positions of Headteacher, Principal, Academic Director, Chief Executive, and Director of the Centre for Special Education at Westminster College, Oxford.
 In 2009, he was appointed by the Secretary of State for Education as Director of the Children with Complex Learning Difficulties and Disabilities Research Project.
 Since completing that research, Barry has overseen the development of a national project developing online ‘Training materials for teachers of children with severe, profound and complex learning disabilities” (www.complexneeds.org.uk)

 He is the author of over 200 articles and many texts on a range of learning disability/special needs topics.)
 His co-authored book , “Engaging Learners with Complex Needs” (Routledge),which outlined his research around Engagement as pedagogy .
 This has been further developed by the Rochford Review as model for statutory summative assessment, with legislation to enshrine this due in September this year .